unicode-org/message-format-wg/exploration/0474-text-vs-code.md

 > #input {$item :noun case=accusative}{You bought a {$color :adjective agree=$item} {$item}.}

 > input {$count :number minFracDigits=2} match {$count} when 1 {One apple.} when \* {{$count} apples.}

+---
+[x] spannable and standalone non-placeholders
+   [?] proposed syntax with three sigils +/-/#
+[x] non mutable shared namespace using input and local keywords [x] start in text mode for messages with no declarations and match
+    [x] need to write set of core example messages
+[x] format to parts
+   [?] design for shape of formatted parts for embedded [x] expression attributes use cases
+   [ ] design
+[X!!] logo
+[ ] Nmtoken
+[ ] Overriding functions, extending functions, potentially namespacing [x] have a stability policy
+    [?] actual stability policy (in progress)
+[x] lazy/eager evaluation - we will not prescribe it and will attempt to avoid forcing eager
+    - annotations are available post declaration
+[x] TAG review is a goal for ~November
+[x] Received valuable external input and actually listened to it